TNONTANT/Neural-net-from-scratch-Lunar-landing/README.md

 NeuralNetHolder.py
 - Foward propergation, this file will work with others game logic file in gamecode repo to make game play automatically.

+all graph figure of this project are in presentation file (PDF)

 Result below

 https://github.com/TNONTANT/Neural-net-from-scratch-Lunar-landing/assets/103983840/015e3567-028b-498a-8e0a-38474bdc7d32